-The Work and Play Lab uses methods borrowed from social psychology, cognitive science, and neuroscience to understand the nature of the mental effort we use to reach our goals and the nature of leisure activities we do for fun.
-The lab’s research includes projects on self-control, motivation, and empathy (work) as well as projects on digital device use, social media, and recreational cannabis use (play).
-The lab is committed to open and transparent science, which includes publicly posting data and materials, often preregistering studies, and regularly running replication studies.
+The Work and Play Lab uses methods from social psychology and cognitive science to understand the mental effort we use to reach our goals and how we spend our leisure time.
+Our recent research explores the effort paradox, empathy avoidance, and AI's surprising compassion (work) as well as how social media increases boredom and polarization, and the real effects of chronic cannabis use (play).
+We're committed to open and transparent science, publicly posting data and materials, preregistering studies, and running replications.

-Michael Inzlicht is a Professor of Psychology at the University of Toronto, where he is also cross-appointed as a Professor in the Rotman School of Management.
-His research mostly focuses on effort and self-control, but he has also become interested in how people spend their leisure time.
-Michael is passionate about open science.
+Michael Inzlicht is a Professor of Psychology at the University of Toronto, where he is also cross-appointed as a Professor in the Rotman School of Management and a Research Lead at the Schwartz Reisman Institute for Technology & Society.
+Recognized as among the top 1% of most-cited psychologists in the world for four consecutive years (2022-2025), Michael is passionate about open science and making psychology accessible through podcasts and public engagement.

 Michael Inzlicht